-This course provides an opportunity for a faculty member to offer a relative new subject that is not currently available in the catalog, but is of great relevance to business administration.
-It may consist of lectures, reading assignments, project presentation.
+This course provides an opportunity for a faculty member to teach a relative new subject that is not listed in the catalog, but is greatly relevant to business administration.
+It may consist of lectures, reading assignments, and a project presentation.
 Topics are determined by the instructor.